joseteodoro/reactnd-project-myreads-starter/README.md

 To search and add books on your shelves, please use the `Add`/`+` button located on botton-right corner.
 Search using the book's name or author's name and then use the green circle in the same way described in the previous section.

-## Installing and running Instructions
+## Install and run instructions

 * install all project dependencies with `npm install`
 * start the development server with `npm start`

 ## Known issues

-* there is a issue related with the time spent to load the query results.
+* there is an issue related with the time spent to load the query results.
 I used `Set`s to optimize the code, but seems I have some issue when I'm resolving the `promisse` to fill the result-grid.

 ## License